Jan 20, 2026

 Following the fun playing a duck at the 2019 London 50-hour Improvathon.
 Photo Credit: Claire Billyard

 Sometimes following the fun feels risky.
 There’s a real fear of derailing a scene, being indulgent or letting go of the plan.
-I would argue that following the fun doesn’t mean ignoring your partner - it often means listening more intently.
-I’ve found scenes get actually clearer, games emerge without force, and the laughter becomes much more communal, when I follow the fun.
+However, I’ve found scenes actually get clearer, games emerge without force, and the laughter becomes much more communal, when I follow the fun.

 Following the fun is about trusting that the most alive part of the scene already knows where to take you.
 And more often than not, if you follow it, the whole room will come with you.
 That’s why it’s still one of the best lessons I’ve ever learnt.